 ⚽ The global initiative aimed at helping poorer countries access COVID-19 vaccines and treatments isn’t getting the funding it needs from government leaders.

-It’s time for G7 leaders to stop playing defense and show real teamwork in the global fight against COVID-19.
+If G7 leaders continue to play defence and fail to work as a team, we’re never going to win in the global fight against COVID-19. .
 Sign our petition telling governments to urgently share their surplus doses as soon as possible with the countries being left behind.

 Group stage: Round 2 – Global access to education